 - If you do not have a therapist working with your child, please contact firstname.lastname@example.org.

 - PART 2: You will need to attend an assessment to ensure your child meets the criteria for this program.

 What is the cost of the course?

 - All children will be fit with a harness.
-Families can be refunded/receive a tax receipt for $100 if they return the harness on the final day of class.
+Families can be refunded the equipment deposit at the end of the course

 Where is the course located?

-- The address of the assessment and orientation prior to the class starting is 11415 168 Street in the Community Engagement Centre of the Goodwill Impact Centre.
+- The assessment and orientation prior to the class starting will take place at the Goodwill Impact Centre (11415 168 Street) in the Community Engagement Centre.

-- Our Learn To Ride course will run out of the parking lot at Goldbar Park.
+- Our Learn To Ride course will run out of the parking lot at Goldbar Park (10955 50 Street).

 - Learn to Ride events occur on six Thursday evenings from May through June.